Moises Padilla: History

 Three miles north from the town is a small sitio called Magallon Cadre.
 Here lie the ruins of field hospital of the U.S. Army and USAFFE before the World War II.

 Magallon had witnessed the brutality and terror of World War II.
 However no event was ever recorded in public documents.
 It is believed and verified by older citizens that the opening attack of Japanese invaders were sending the two well-armed Mitsubishi Zero fighters.
 The Japanese commander had chosen cleverly to initiate the attack during the market day of the Magallon which is every Tuesdays; where the large population gathered and met to buy food, clothing, farm tools, and everything of value.
 According to witnesses, the two Japanese Zero fighters began their low level flight from Crossing Magallon all the way to the heart of Magallon that have a distance of about 7 kilometers.
 They strafed anything that moved in the road: people, children, and animals of all kinds.
 They finally dropped their two lethal cargoes of bombs right in the center of the market.
 After recovering from initial shock, the Japanese infantry began pouring in from every direction of the barangay.

-In 1951, the barrios of Magallon, Odiong and Guinpanaan, then belonging to the town of Isabela, were separated to form the town of Magallon.
+Through Republic Act 631 of 1951 authored and sponsored by Congressman Augurio Maranon Abeto, third congressional representative of Negros Occidental, the barrios of Magallon, Odiong and Guinpanaan, then belonging to the town of Isabela, were separated to form the town of Magallon.
 The boundary between the two towns were as surveyed by the Bureau of lands in accordance with Resolution No. 1. of the joint session of the Provincial Board of Negros Occidental and the Municipal Council of Isabela dated November 15, 1949, and subsequently concurred to by Resolution No. 79 of the Municipal Council of Isabela dated December 26, 1949.

 In 1957, the town was renamed to Moises Padilla, a public figure who was tortured and killed for political reasons by assassins of former Governor Rafael Lacson in Negros Island.
 Padilla was declared a martyr by the late Ramon Magsaysay, then a Secretary of National Defense during the early 1950s.
 It was believed that Moises Padilla was an ardent supporter of Magsaysay in every political arena after the war.

 Geography

-Moises Padilla is situated in central part of Negros Island.
+Moises Padilla is situated in the central part of Negros Island.
 The location of the town provides a good view of the Kanlaon Volcano in its near perfect cone shape.
 Along the east side part of the town is the longest river in Negros Island, the Binalbagan River.

 The town a natural spring in the heart of the town.
 Large concrete storage tanks were constructed to store the clean and fresh water.
 No mechanical device is needed to extract the water.

 Barangays

 Moises Padilla is politically subdivided into 15 barangays.
+Each barangay consists of puroks and some have sitios.